stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - One or more `SET_OPTIONS` operation adjusting reserve account E's thresholds to give R full control of V, and removing I's signers.

-- D_i, the _declaration transaction_, declares an intent to execute
+- D_i, the _declaration transaction_, declares an intent to execute the
-the corresponding closing transactions IC_i/RC_i.
-D_i has source account E, sequence number 2i, and `minSeqNum` set to s.
-Hence, D_i can execute at any time, so long as E's sequence number n satisfies s <= n < 2i.
-Because C_i has source account E and sequence number 2i+1, D_i leaves E in a state where C_i can execute.
+corresponding closing transaction C_i.
+D_i has source account E, sequence number s_i, and `minSeqNum` set to s.
+Hence, D_i can execute at any time, so long as E's sequence number n satisfies s <= n < s_i.
+Because C_i has source account E and sequence number s_i+1, D_i leaves E in a state where C_i can execute.

   D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0 as a no-op.

+#### Cooperative Close

+Participants can agree to close the channel immediately by modifying and resigning the most recently signed declaration transaction.
+The participants change the `minSeqAge` to zero.

+1. Modify the most recent D_i `minSeqAge` to zero.
+2. Resign and exchange the modified declaration transaction D_i.
+3. Submit modified D_i
+3. Submit C_i

 #### Uncooperative Close

-TODO:
+Either participant can close the channel at the latest state by submitting the most recently declaration transaction, waiting the observation period O, then submitting the closing transaction.

+1. Submit most recent D_i
+2. Wait observation period O
+3. Submit C_i

-#### Cooperative Close
+#### Contesting an Uncooperative Close

-TODO:
+Either participant can attempt to close the channel at an earlier state that benefits them using the uncooperative close process.
+The other participant can identify that the close process has started at an earlier state by monitoring changes in the accounts sequence.
+If the other participant sees the sequence number of escrow account E change to a value that is not the most recent consumed s_i, they can use the following process to contest the close.
+A participant contests a close by submitting a more recent declaration transaction.

+1. Monitor if E's sequence number changes to a value that is not s_i
+2. Submit most recent D_i
+3. Wait observation period O
+4. Submit C_i

 #### Top-up by Initiator